How To Know If Auto CPAP Is Right For You?

 The AirMini™ is the smallest portable CPAP in the market, offering convenient therapy tracking and control with the AirMini™ app, waterless humidification, and three therapy modes for ultimate comfort.
 It's an ideal device for on-the-go therapy but also functions as an at-home alternative.

 ResMed's AutoSet™ offers premium pressure therapy that automatically adjusts levels to fit your changing needs and ensures you're receiving the lowest pressure necessary—engineered to be intuitive and easy-to-use for convenient long-term treatment.
-Also available specifically for women with a version that includes a dedicated algorithm that responds to female-specific sleep apnea characteristics.

 A machine by Philips Respironics that auto-adjusts your CPAP therapy with real-time monitoring, regulating pressure when a breathing disturbance apnea is detected so you can experience immediate results using SmarRamp™ and Opti-Start™ technology for optimal comfort ad seamless acclimation to therapy that enhances treatment compliance.